Can You File Bankruptcy on Credit Cards? Here’s What It Actually Covers

 No. It’s very rare for a credit card issuer to let you keep an open account after filing.
 After discharge, you can apply for new credit and begin rebuilding.

 Wondering can you file bankruptcy on credit cards and whether it’s the right move for your financial situation?
 You’re not alone.
-Millions of Americans turn to bankruptcy each year to reset their finances and break free from overwhelming credit card debt.
+Millions of Americans turn to bankruptcy each year to address overwhelming credit card debt and evaluate available legal options.

-Connect with a bankruptcy professional to explore your eligibility and understand the potential benefits of filing.
+You may wish to speak with a licensed bankruptcy attorney to discuss whether bankruptcy may be an appropriate option for your situation.
 You can also review guidance on credit card debt relief to take the next step with confidence.

 Yes.
 If your car loan is current and you can continue making payments, you may be able to keep your vehicle, especially under Chapter 13.